-How to have a Career Growth Conversation that will Impress your Boss
+How To Have a Career Growth Conversation With Your Boss

 career growth conversation with boss get promoted

-There’s a right way to have a growth conversation with your boss.
-The right way is to Plan, Understand and Make a Stand.
-By doing these three achievable steps, you will take control of your career and impress your boss.
+There’s a right way to have a growth conversation with your boss – plan, understand and make a stand.
+By taking these three achievable steps, you will take control of your career and impress your boss.

-People overestimate what they can do in a day but underestimate what they can do in a year.
+People overestimate what they can do in a day, but underestimate what they can do in a year.
+These questions can help you determine your career goals for the next year or two:

 What's your Management Trajectory?